-- Sign up here and tell us about your course.
-Select the Inspark Smart Course (low-cost textbook replacement) you would like to use (see below for a list).
+- Sign up using the form on this page and tell us about your course.
+Select the Inspark offering (supplemental or textbook replacement) you would like to use (see below for a list).
 You can try any of the offerings as a student (self-enroll), or request instructor access to a demo.

-- We will contact you with instructions on how to get your Class, most of which can be found using our Instructors Guide.
+- We will email you (check your SPAM) with instructions on how to get your Class, most of which can be found using our Instructors Guide.

-- If you are using an LMS, you can get started now ensuring Smart Sparrow has been added.
+- If you are using an LMS, you can get started now, or use manual enrollment.

 What is a Smart Course?